hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

  While the program is running, we are able to alter its behavior to a certain extent.
 Based on the underlying JVM, JShell is able to provide hot swapping of code during run-time.
 In the following, we now change the color of the Ball while the application is running.

 - First we have to enter the ` /edit Ball` command into the JShell.
 A small editor appears, where we can see our class definition for "Ball".
 Change the method-body of "getColor()" to `return Color.BLUE;`
 - Now propagate the changes using the "accept"-button at the bottom of the editor.
 As a result, a notification is shown onto the command line which indicates, that the "Ball" class was modified.
 The ball in the application changes it's color to blue.
 The resulting behavior should look like below.
-In this context, it needs to be mentioned that the modification of classes during run-time is limited to method-bodies.
-If we would change the signature of this class by for example the change of method parameters, JShell would replace this class and would reset all related instances to null.
-This use-case is discussed later in more detail.

 ![Modified Pong](./img/pong_color.gif)